Gaetz says he will seek to oust McCarthy as speaker this week. ‘Bring it on,’ McCarthy says

 Proponents of allowing a lone lawmaker to file the motion said it promotes accountability, noting its long history in the House.
 The last use of the motion was in 2015, when then-Rep. Mark Meadows of North Carolina, a Republican who later became President Donald Trump’s White House chief of staff, introduced a resolution to declare the speaker’s office vacant.
 Two months later, Boehner, R-Ohio, said he would be stepping down.

-McCarthy expressed optimism Sunday that Gaetz would fail and noted that Gaetz has been after him since he ran for speaker.
+McCarthy expressed optimism Sunday that Gaetz would fail and said that Gaetz has been after him since he ran for speaker.

 “Yes, I’ll survive,” McCarthy said.

 Gaetz appeared on CNN’s “State of the Union” and ABC’s “This Week,” while McCarthy was on CBS’ ”Face the Nation.”
-Lawler was on ABC.
+Ocasio-Cortez was on CNN and Lawler was on ABC.